Please note: Enrolment and Placing Request applications for children starting school in August 2023 is now open.

-If your child is living in the West Dunbartonshire area, and will be 5 years of age between 1 March 2022 and 28 February 2023 they will be due to start school in August 2022 and must be registered at their catchment school.
-You can register your child for P1 classes starting in August 2022 on the form below.
+If your child is living in the West Dunbartonshire area, and will be 5 years of age between 1 March 2023 and 29 February 2024 they will be due to start school in August 2023 and must be registered at their catchment school.

 Wherever you live, there will be two catchment schools – a denominational school, and a non-denominational school.
 You can only register your child at either the denominational or the non-denominational school in your catchment area.
 You can view the schools in your catchment area using our catchment area postcode search.

-In light of the current COVID-19 pandemic, we are reducing parental contact with schools and this year we are not asking parents/carers to attend the catchment school to provide supporting proof of date of birth and home address.
+We are not asking parents/carers to attend the catchment school to provide supporting proof of date of birth and home address.
+You can enrol your child using the form below.

 If your child is attendance at a private nursery you should contact the local catchment school for details of when to attend to provide the documentary evidence required.